CodeForAsheville/codeofconduct/README.md

 ### More information and incident reports

-If you have any questions or want to report a violation to our code of conduct please contact **safespace** at **codeforamerica.org**.
+If you have any questions or want to report a violation to our code of conduct to Code for Asheville, please contact **captains** at **codeforasheville.org**.
+To report a concern with one or both captains, contact Code for America at **safespace** at **codeforamerica.org**.

 ----